nazarifard/marshaltap/README.md

 ## Current status
-  currently masrhaltap is tested with some of serializers that is used by [goserbench](https://github.com/alecthomas/go_serialization_benchmarks) project. but they are not provides all 3 required method easily, then I cant support them yet.
+  currently masrhaltap is tested with some of serializers that is used by [goserbench](https://github.com/alecthomas/go_serialization_benchmarks) project. but they are not provides all 3 required method easily, then I can't support all of them yet.

 ## Usage
  ```go